luk-kop/monitoring-api/README.md

 [![marshmallow 3.10.0](https://img.shields.io/badge/marshmallow-3.10.0-blue.svg)](https://marshmallow.readthedocs.io/en/stable/)
 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)

-The **Monitoring API** is a simple REST API based on **Flask-RESTful** library.
+> The **Monitoring API** is a simple REST API based on **Flask-RESTful** library.
 The main purpose of the application is to monitor the availability of selected services.
 The application checks at regular intervals the availability of services on the specified ip address (or hostname) and port (TCP or UDP).

 ## Features
-* Monitoring services data is stored in the **MongoDB** database (details and status of services).
+* Monitored services data is stored in the **MongoDB** database (details and status of services).
 * Service monitoring feature (**watchdog** service) can be activated and deactivated on demand with dedicated endpoint.
 * Service monitoring feature (**watchdog** service) is executed as background task with **Celery** (worker), **celery-redbeat** (beat scheduler) and **Redis** (broker and result backend).
 * The application allows the user to add services to be monitored.
 * The user can modify and delete selected service.
 Moreover, it is possible to delete all services from the database with a single endpoint.
 * All monitored services can be returned by application.
 * Sorting and pagination (cursor-based) functionalities has been implemented.
-The returned services can be sorted by id (MongoDB id) or name.
+The returned services can be sorted by id (MongoDB `_id`) or name.
 * Interactive API documentation with Swagger UI (OpenAPI v2.0 specification)

 ## Getting Started